inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/ms-outil-ia-math.en.md

 ---
-title: Digital Tools for Teaching Mathematics
+title: Supporting mathematics learning
-description: Intelligent teaching assistants to personalize math learning
+description: Digital tools for customising mathematics learning
 ---

 These tools, designed to support learners in mathematics, are presented on the [Académie de Paris website](https://www.ac-paris.fr/l-intelligence-artificielle-dans-l-education-130992).